 Notice of Preparation (NOP) and Scoping

 On May 9, 2017, the CPUC distributed a Notice of Preparation (NOP) to potential responsible and trustee agencies under CEQA, interested parties, and members of the public.
-The purpose of the NOP is to inform recipients that the CPUC is beginning preparation of an EIR for the proposed project and to solicit information and guidance on the scope and content of the environmental information to be included in the EIR and identify potential alternatives.
-The NOP includes a description of the project that SDG&E and SoCalGas propose to construct, information regarding project location, a summary of potential project-related impacts, the times and locations of public scoping meetings, and information on how to provide comments.
-The NOP is being circulated for a public review and comment period beginning on May 9, 2017, and ending on June 12, 2017.
+The purpose of the NOP was to inform recipients that the CPUC began preparation of an EIR for the proposed project and to solicit information and guidance on the scope and content of the environmental information to be included in the EIR and identify potential alternatives.
+The NOP included a description of the project that SDG&E and SoCalGas propose to construct, information regarding project location, a summary of potential project-related impacts, the times and locations of public scoping meetings, and information on how to provide comments.
+The NOP was circulated for a public review and comment period that began on May 9, 2017, and ended on June 12, 2017.
 Links to the CPUC’s NOP and related documents are provided in Table 1.

 Scoping is the process used to gather comments and input from all potential responsible and trustee agencies, all other public agencies with jurisdiction by law over the proposed project, and members of the public early in the CPUC’s environmental review process.
 The comments and other information provided during the scoping process will help the CPUC determine the scope, focus, and content of the EIR and identify the range of alternatives, environmental effects, and mitigation measures to analyze in the EIR.

-The CPUC is conducting six public scoping meetings on three dates during the EIR scoping period (see Table 2).
-All interested parties, including the public, responsible agencies, and trustee agencies, are invited to attend the public scoping meetings to learn more about the proposed project, ask questions, and provide comments in person about the PSRP and the scope and content of the EIR.
-The CPUC will also provide information about the proposed project and its decision-making process at each meeting in a variety of ways including a presentation and a series of fact sheets.
-Links to the fact sheets that will be provided to stakeholders who attend the public scoping meetings are provided in Table 1.
-For more information on how to submit a comment during the scoping period, see the Submit a Public Scoping Comment section below.
-The scoping period begins on May 9, 2017 and ends on June 12, 2017.
-All public scoping comments must be received, or postmarked if hardcopy, by June 12, 2017.
+The CPUC conducted six public scoping meetings on three dates during the EIR scoping period (see Table 2).
+All interested parties, including the public, responsible agencies, and trustee agencies, were invited to attend the public scoping meetings to learn more about the proposed project, ask questions, and provide comments in person about the PSRP and the scope and content of the EIR.
+The CPUC also provided information about the proposed project and its decision-making process at each meeting in a variety of ways including a presentation and a series of fact sheets.
+Links to the fact sheets that were provided to stakeholders who attended the public scoping meetings and the presentation that was given by the CPUC during the scoping meetings are provided in Table 1.
+The scoping period began on May 9, 2017 and ended on June 12, 2017.
+All public scoping comments must have been received, or postmarked if hardcopy, by June 12, 2017.

 |Table 2 CPUC Public Scoping Meetings for the PSRP|